dotxnc/baslike/README.md

 Labels are used by two operations: `DEF` and `JMP`. `DEF NAME` defines a label with name `NAME` which can then be jumped to using `JMP NAME`.

-~~**NOTE**: In version 0.3 of the `BASLIKE` specification you can't jump to a label that wasn't created yet.~~ This has been corrected in 0.3.1
+~~**NOTE**: In version 0.3 of the `BASLIKE` specification you can't jump to a label that wasn't created yet.~~ This was corrected in 0.3.1 with the inclusion of the preprocessor

 Labels make loops fairly simple, you just need a place in memory to store the current index of the loop and a label.
 Here's an example of a ranged for loop:
 ```